Language | Valoda

 Gnocchi are pretty easy to make, tasty and filling.
 Using a ricer or a grinder results in a fluffy, light texture and they cook in less than two minutes.
 We both loved it and based the sauce off of my favorite way to cook pasta, though I omitted the goat cheese sauce in favor of shaved Parmesan and lemon juice.
 It’s also easy to convert for vegans.
 Plus, very frugal – a batch costs just over 30 cents!

-Posted in italian, pasta, recipes, untranslated, vegetarian
+Posted in dairy-free, gluten-free, italian, pasta, recipes, untranslated, vegetarian

 Leave a comment